johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 We will go over how to use all this in video tutorials.
 [Check my YouTube channel for my video tutorials as they are produced.](https://www.youtube.com/channel/UCQlQRc9muSqPZIXSfugN43A)

+Let's send a secret message using the Private Key Vault.

 ## Conclusion:
 QR-Code functionality airgaps the PrivateKeyVault.